Skip to main content

 The following options are available for sandbox expiry and deletion:

-- expire after a total maximum lifetime (time-to-live or TTL) using the
+• expire after a total maximum lifetime (time-to-live or TTL) from creation using the ttl parameter

-- expire at a specific date using the
+• expire at a specific date using the expires parameter

 If these parameters are absent, sandboxes will not be deleted.